James-VT/MS4_White_Whale_Fundraising/README.md

 # About

 This website serves as the main online presence of a charitable fundraising organisation dedicated to the conservation of whales and other sea creatures.
-Visitors to the site can become members of the organisation for a rolling monthly or annual donation, make one-off donations, and sponsor fundraising activities.
-Donations for membership are at a fixed amount, while one-off donations and sponsorships can be for any amount.
-Users can leave public messages for fundraisers whom they have sponsored.
-The owner(s) of the site will be using it to drive membership subscriptions, generate donations, and raise awareness of fundraising activities.
+Visitors to the site can make one-off donations, and post on the blog.
+The owner(s) of the site will be using it to generate donations, and raise awareness of fundraising activities via the blog.

 ---